NetSPI/PowerHuntShares/README.md

 <strong>Excessive Privileges</strong><br>
 Excessive read and write share permissions have been defined as any network share ACL containing an explicit ACE (Access Control Entry) for the "Everyone", "Authenticated Users", "BUILTIN\Users", "Domain Users", or "Domain Computers" groups.
 All provide domain users access to the affected shares due to privilege inheritance issues.
 Note there is a parameter that allow operators to add their own target groups.<br>
+Below is some additional background:<br>
+* Everyone is a direct reference that applies to both unauthenticated and authenticated users.
+Typically only a null session is required to access those resources.
+* BUILTIN\Users contains Authenticated Users
+* Authenticated Users contains Domain Users on domain joined systems.
+That's why Domain Users can access a share when the share permissions have been assigned to "BUILTIN\Users".
+* Domain Users is a direct reference
+* Domain Users can also create up to 10 computer accounts by default that get placed in the Domain Computers group
+* Domain Users that have local administrative access to a domain joined computer can also impersonate the computer account.

 Please Note: Share permissions can be overruled by NTFS permissions.
 Also, be aware that testing excluded share names containing the following keywords: "print$", "prnproc$", "printer", "netlogon",and "sysvol".